consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 At least the big ones.
 You might remember, I think it was back in 2012, I'm trying to remember the dates for Heartbleed.
-Right around the time of the Heartbleed vulnerability in open SSL, the consulting company I was at at the time, \[Monosomo 00:12:01\] Security, we were on an engagement and we found almost identical vulnerability in nginx.
+Right around the time of the Heartbleed vulnerability in open SSL, the consulting company I was at at the time, Monsanto Security, we were on an engagement and we found almost identical vulnerability in nginx.
 So, it wasn't in open SSL.
 It was in the web server itself.